-- According to the AAN/AHS evidence-based guideline update on the pharmacologic treatment for episodic migraine prevention in adults, the following medications are effective preventive treatment options (see Appendix A for a definition of classifications) (Silberstein et al 2012): - Level A (established efficacy and > 2 Class I trials): - Antiepileptic drugs: divalproex sodium, sodium valproate, and topiramate - Beta blockers: metoprolol, propranolol, and timolol - Triptans (for menstrual related migraine [MRM]): for short-term prophylaxis, frovatriptan - Level B (probably effective and 1 Class I or 2 Class II trials): - Antidepressants: amitriptyline and venlafaxine - Beta blockers: atenolol and nadolol - Triptans (for MRM): for short-term prophylaxis, naratriptan and zolmitriptan - Level C (possibly effective and 1 Class II trial): - Angiotensin-converting enzyme (ACE) inhibitors: lisinopril - Angiotensin II receptor blockers (ARBs): candesartan - Alpha agonists: clonidine and guanfacine - Antiepileptic drugs: carbamazepine - Beta blockers: nebivolol and pindolol - Antihistamines: cyproheptadine

-• The AAN recommends onabotulinumtoxin A as an effective treatment option that should be offered for chronic migraine.
+- According to the AAN/AHS evidence-based guideline update on the pharmacologic treatment for episodic migraine prevention in adults, the following medications are effective preventive treatment options (see Appendix A for a definition of classifications) (Silberstein et al 2012): - Level A (established efficacy and > 2 Class I trials): - Antiepileptic drugs: divalproex sodium, sodium valproate, and topiramate

+- Beta blockers: metoprolol, propranolol, and timolol - Triptans (for menstrual related migraine [MRM]): for short-term prophylaxis, frovatriptan - o Level B (probably effective and 1 Class I or 2 Class II trials): - Antidepressants: amitriptyline and venlafaxine - Beta blockers: atenolol and nadolol - Triptans (for MRM): for short-term prophylaxis, naratriptan and zolmitriptan - Level C (possibly effective and 1 Class II trial): - Angiotensin-converting enzyme (ACE) inhibitors: lisinopril - Angiotensin II receptor blockers (ARBs): candesartan - Alpha agonists: clonidine and guanfacine - Antiepileptic drugs: carbamazepine - Beta blockers: nebivolol and pindolol - Antihistamines: cyproheptadine - The AAN recommends onabotulinumtoxin A as an effective treatment option that should be offered for chronic migraine.
 However, onabotulinumtoxin A is considered ineffective for the treatment of episodic migraines and should not be offered.
-There is insufficient evidence to compare the effectiveness of botulinum neurotoxin A with that of oral prophylactic topiramate (Simpson et al 2016).

-- In 2019, the AAN/AHS published a guideline on the preventive treatment of migraine in pediatric patients.
+There is insufficient evidence to compare the effectiveness of botulinum neurotoxin A with that of oral prophylactic topiramate (Simpson et al 2016). - In 2019, the AAN/AHS published a guideline on the preventive treatment of migraine in pediatric patients.
 The guideline states that the majority of preventive medications for pediatric migraine fail to demonstrate superiority to placebo.
-The guidelines make the following statements and recommendations for initial therapy (see Appendix B for a definition of classifications) (Oskoui et al 2019[b]): - It is possible that cognitive behavioral therapy (CBT) alone is effective in migraine prevention. - There is insufficient evidence to evaluate the effects of flunarizine, nimodipine, valproate, and onabotulinumtoxinA for use in migraine prevention in children and adolescents. - Acknowledging the limitations of currently available evidence, use of short-term treatment trials (a minimum of 2 months) may be warranted in those who could benefit from preventive treatment (Level B).
+The guidelines make the following statements and recommendations for initial therapy (see Appendix B for a definition of classifications) (Oskoui et al 2019[b]): - o It is possible that cognitive behavioral therapy (CBT) alone is effective in migraine prevention. - There is insufficient evidence to evaluate the effects of flunarizine, nimodipine, valproate, and onabotulinumtoxinA for use in migraine prevention in children and adolescents. - Acknowledging the limitations of currently available evidence, use of short-term treatment trials (a minimum of 2 months) may be warranted in those who could benefit from preventive treatment (Level B). - Consider amitriptyline combined with cognitive behavioral therapy (CBT) (inform of the potential adverse events, including risk of suicide) (Level B). - Consider topiramate (Level B).
+Inform of side effects including decreased efficacy when combined with oral contraceptives and the teratogenic effect in patients of childbearing potential (Level A).
+In patients of childbearing potential, daily folic acid is recommended (Level A). - o Consider propranolol (Level B). - Of note, the CGRP inhibitors have not been adequately studied in children or adolescents and are not currently FDA-approved for use in these populations.